What is a CT scan?

 The CT scanner is a large doughnut shaped x-ray machine.
 It is used to see internal structures of the body in great detail.
 The images are displayed as thin slices of the body on a computer screen (much like the slices of a sliced loaf of bread.)
 Your child will be exposed to some X-Ray radiation during the procedure.
 Please consult your doctor if you have any concerns.

 There is great benefit in taking some time to explain the CT scan to your child before coming to the scan room.
 Following is a list of helpful information, to discuss with your child:

 - the scan usually only takes a few minutes

 - the scan is painless

-- It is very important that the child remains still for the scan
+- it is very important that your child stays still for the scan

 - parent / carer can stay with the child during the scan (unless pregnant )